sl0/opti/README.txt

 administrator to create his rules using as few policy- changes as possible within his ruleset to have a maximum benefit of the otimizer-script.

+Changes to 0.9.5:
+Version numbers corrected in setup.py, README.txt, and in the scripts. postinst now contains #DEBHELPER# tag for silence with gpb buildpackage --git-pbuilder

+Changes to 0.9.4:
+/root/autp-apply moved to /var/cache/auto-apply/auto-apply
+postinst creates /var/cache/auto-apply/
+i-o.py moved to /usr/share/pyshared/iptables_optimizer.py
+man-page adapted and more verbose now.

 Changes to 0.9.3:
 /root/auto-apply moved to new location: